MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/uefi-csp.md

 Node for settings permission operations..

 <a href="" id="permissions-current"></a>**Permissions/Current**
-Retrieves XML from UEFI which describes the current UEFI settings permissions.
+Retrieves XML from UEFI that describes the current UEFI settings permissions.

 Supported operation is Get.